 It’s not secret veneers are versatile.
 They can correct discoloration, alignment, misshapen teeth, and cracks all at the same time.
 But are they the right fit for you?
 The best way to know if veneers or other cosmetic procedures are for you is by speaking with your dentist.
 Because every person is different, their unique dental situation will vary.
 Dental crowns might work for one person’s condition; it wouldn’t address an alignment issue.
 Having a personalized treatment plan to address any dental problem you have with appearance is the best route for getting the results you’re looking for.

 If you’re interested in cosmetic dentistry, improving your smile, and exploring options, contact Image Dental today.
 We are pleased to offer various cosmetic procedures to help patients achieve the smile they’ve always wanted.
-Contact Us today online or give us a call at (209) 955-1500.
+Request an appointment today online or give us a call at (209) 955-1500.